-BPU has also received the Gold Award for Competitiveness Achievement from the Association of Metropolitan Water Agencies (AMWA), one of a select few in the country to receive this recognition.
+BPU has also received the Gold Award for Competitiveness Achievement from the Association of Metropolitan Water Agencies (AMWA), one of a select few utilities in the country to receive this recognition.
 The award recognized BPU's accomplishments in applying competitive business strategies to meet the expectations of drinking water consumers and municipal leaders.
 AMWA is the organization for the nation's largest public drinking water utilities.
-Its members are water utilities that serve populations of 100,000 or more.